Malting Barley Endorsement

-For RP, the harvest price is determined by subtracting the projected price for Chicago Board of Trade (CBOT) soft red winter wheat (SRWW) in accordance with section 10 of the MBE from the projected price determined in section 4(a) (Malting Barley Contract Price), and adding that result to the harvest price for CBOT SRWW in accordance with section 10 of the MBE.
+For RP, the harvest price is determined by subtracting the projected price for CBOT SRWW in accordance with section 10 of the MBE from the projected price determined in section 4(a) (Malting Barley Contract Price), and adding that result to the harvest price for CBOT SRWW in accordance with section 10 of the MBE.

 For YP, the harvest price is the projected price as there is no price change coverage.

 Assume your malting barley contract provides premium amount of minus $1.00 per bushel.